aashishah/aashishah/README.md

+##Hey there!
+I'm Aashi
-Hey there!
-I'm Aashi, a creatively curious person and am really passionate about web development and design!
-I love taking part in hackathons (a love I found recently) and creating things! :)
+I'm a creatively curious person and am really passionate about web development and design!
+I love taking part in hackathons (a love I found recently) and creating new things! :)

 - 😄 **Pronouns**: She/her
 - 🌱 **Currently learning**: Back-end web development and design!